NJ Politics Digest: Murphy Team Hikes Gas Tax, Says Christie Resisted Needed Increase

 The state gas tax is set to rise an additional 4.3 cents per gallon this October, with Gov. Phil Murphy’s administration laying part of the blame on former Gov. Chris Christie.

 State treasurer Elizabeth Maher Muoio said 1.7 cents of the tax increase is because Christie’s adminstration overestimated how much the state would collect in revenue during his tenure.
-Munio claims Democrats now must close the gap in order to meet mandated funding for the state Transportation Trust Fund, according to a report on NJ101.5.
+Muoio claims Democrats now must close the gap in order to meet mandated funding for the state Transportation Trust Fund, according to a report on NJ101.5.

-Munio said that because state residents are conserving gas and aren’t spending enough at the pumps, the state needs to raise the taxes.
+Muoio said that because state residents are conserving gas and aren’t spending enough at the pumps, the state needs to raise the taxes.

 Earlier this summer, Senate President Steve Sweeney failed in his efforts to remove Murphy’s power to certify some state revenues.
 Sweeney had said the process had become politicized, with governors using their constitutional powers to manipulate revenue projections to suit their political needs.